jojozhuang/jojozhuang.github.io/_posts/2016-11-21-using-mongodb-in-shell.md

 ```sh
 > db.<Collection>.find().pretty()
 ```
-Return only one document from the result.
+Return only one document from the collection.
 ```sh
 > db.<Collection>.findOne()
 ```
 ### 5.2 Where Clause
-Use following operations to query the document with some conditions.
+Use following operations to query documents with some conditions.

  Operation           | Syntax                     | Example                               | Equivalent
 ---------------------|----------------------------|---------------------------------------|-------------------